 Artifact Repository in the form of azure dev ops.

-The project is codependent with the mobile team and the webserver team to ensure that a cohesive, unified product is released.
-The dialog flow program is integral to the success of the project, as it will allow for the main functionality needed for the mobile component to get any information into the web service.
+The project is codependent with the mobile team to ensure that a cohesive, unified product is released.
+The dialog flow program is integral to the success of the project, as it will allow for the main functionality needed for the mobile component to get any information into the report forms.

 Project Constraints